Overview

 Vector Airport Systems

 The Town of East Hampton uses Vector for aircraft identification and landing fee management.
-JPXWatch and Vector serve complementary purposes — Vector is an operational and revenue tool for the airport; JPXWatch is a transparency and accountability tool for the community.
+JPXWatch and Vector serve complementary purposes — Vector is an operational and revenue tool for the airport; JPXWatch is a transparency tool for the community.
 Different data sources may produce different operations counts; having both systems enables cross-referencing and validation.

 Operator Identification